 My clinical experience includes work in inpatient hospitalization, community mental health (CSB), foster care, residential treatment, community based treatment, day treatment, and college counseling.
 People are often surprised to hear that I'm certified in massage as well.
 I've grown to truly value the connection between mind and body.
 It was a natural fit to become a practitioner of both fields.

 My work is about connecting with people.
 While techniques and theory are important, I understand the power of rapport.
 I have worked in numerous settings, and this holds true.
 My style is directive, empathetic, and personable.
-Call or email me today for a complimentary consultation!

 My name is Mia Dimbo and I am the Office Coordinator for Health in Mind.
 I have achieved my Bachelors Degree in Human Development and Family Studies at Penn State University.
 I am fairly new to the RVA area, and so far it has been a nice transition from living in the city.
 I am passionate about helping others and love the idea of working with individuals of all different backgrounds.